Larger cities, more commuters, more crime? The role of inter-city commuting in the scaling of urban crime: Methods

 with parameters again estimated via OLS.
 To evaluate model performance, we compare the population-only and population-and-commuter models using the Bayesian Information Criterion (BIC), which balances model fit and complexity.
 A lower BIC indicates a more parsimonious and better-fitting model.
 Additionally, we test a third model specification (Model 3) that includes an interaction term between population and commuting:

 For burglary, Model 2 offers the best fit based on BIC and includes only statistically significant predictors (Table~\ref{tab:regression_models_burglary}).
 For theft, Model 3 slightly outperforms Model 2 in BIC but only marginally; given the minimal gain in explanatory power and added complexity, Model 2 remains the most robust and interpretable choice (Table~\ref{tab:regression_models_theft}).
+Supplementary Note 1 provides the tables for the remaining offenses.